-Yes, in general, they are suitable for all dogs and cats, but especially if you have a medium or large dog, as it will allow him to maintain a more natural posture while eating.
+Yes, in general, they are suitable for all dogs and cats, but especially if you have a medium or large dog, allowing him to maintain a more natural posture while eating.

-It is a type of feeder especially indicated for dogs with joint or mobility problems, and they have the added advantage that, by not having to lower their head to eat, they can also avoid certain digestive problems.
+It is a type of feeder especially indicated for dogs with joint or mobility problems.
+They have the added advantage that they can also avoid certain digestive problems by not having to lower their head to eat.

 7. How can I prevent my dog or cat from eating their food too quickly?

 If you have a dog or a cat that gobbles up its food ration rather than eating, a special Antivoracity or antianxiety bowl can come in handy since its design is designed to force our furry animals to eat more slowly.

 In general, these are feeders that have elevated areas inside them, which sometimes form a kind of labyrinth, so that it will be more difficult for dogs or cats to catch the feed balls, and thus they will take longer to eat their portion.